What to do with used Coffee Grounds?

 13- Keep your flowers fresh for longer

-Cut flowers used in homes for decoration can’t stay fresh longer on just water.
-And they don’t last longer than a day or two.
+Cut flowers used for decoration can’t stay fresh on just water and only last a day or two.

 You can use spent coffee grounds as a source of nourishment that can keep your decorative flowers fresh for longer.